napari/napari/docs/plugins/npe2_migration_guide.md

 +    napari-animation = napari_animation:napari.yaml
 ```

-the manifest was also added to `options.package_data` so that it will be
+The manifest was also added to `options.package_data` so that it will be
 included with any distribution.

 ```diff